adam-fraga/Anago/Readme.md

 ## About The Project

 Are you tired of spending valuable time setting up your development environment every time you start a new project?
-Say goodbye to repetitive setup tasks with this Dockerized Development Environment!
+Say goodbye to repetitive setup tasks with this setup!

 This project contains the scripts that made the image of Anago dev container:

 Anago Docker hub container link :
 [Anago](https://docker.io/adamfraga/anago-dev)

-I use this setupe on my workflow to simplify the process of creating a development environment by packaging all the necessary tools and dependencies into a Docker container.
+I use this setup on my workflow to simplify the process of creating a development environment by packaging all the necessary tools and dependencies into a Docker container.
 Whether you're working on a small script or a complex application, this Dockerized setup ensures consistency, reproducibility, and ease of use.
-No need for you to install development tool localy.

 Key Features
 Comprehensive Stack:

-This Project provide a Docker image provide a dev container environment includes the following stack:
+This Project provide a Docker image that allow you to create a container environment includes the following stack:

 Go, Templ, Tailwind, Postgres, and Typescript providing you with everything you need for modern web development.